jsfsi/jsfsi-core-typescript/README.md

 ### Documentation

-- **[AI Coding Guidelines](./AI_CODING_GUIDELINES.md)** - Comprehensive guidelines for AI assistants to generate code that follows this repository's patterns and best practices
+- **[Cursor IDE Rules](./.cursorrules)** - Comprehensive guidelines for AI assistants to generate code that follows this repository's patterns and best practices

 ### Architecture